NoelSabia/NoelSabia/README.md

 👨‍💻 I'm currently a student at 42 Heilbronn, where I've been immersing myself in the world of programming since last year, primarily focusing on C/C++.

 🚀 Besides my studies at 42, I've been self-teaching to become a Full Stack Developer.
 I'm exploring front-end technologies like HTML, CSS, and TS, and delving into back-end frameworks like Node.js and Next.js.
-Projects for my Full Stack Portfolio coming soon.

 <h2>💻 My Tech Stack</h2>
 <h3>For University</h3>
 <p>